elephantscale/vault-consul-labs-answers/lab09/README.md

 # Deploy Vault

-* Deploy Vault in the ways you would do it in production
+* Deploy Vault in ways you would do it in production

 ## Lab Goals: